 This monthly email newsletter features tips for steel educators, including information about upcoming AISC events and programs, new teaching aids, research updates, and more.

-AISC offers complimentary desk copies (one per printing) to full-time steel faculty or adjunct faculty teaching an upcoming steel course.
-Please contact University Programs to learn more about AISC's desk copy policy.
+AISC offers complimentary desk copies (one per printing) to full-time steel faculty or adjunct faculty teaching an upcoming steel-related course.
+Please read our desk copy policy to learn more about AISC's desk copy program.

 We also offer a special discount program for students that is administered by the course instructor.
 Refer to the Student Manual Discount Program for more information.